Colin Forbes Adam

-Colin Gurden Forbes Adam CSI DL (18 December 1889 - 12 November 1982) was a British civil servant in the Indian Civil Service.
+Colin Gurdon Forbes Adam CSI DL (18 December 1889 - 12 November 1982) was a British civil servant in the Indian Civil Service.

 Adam was the youngest son of Sir Frank Forbes Adam, 1st Baronet.
 His older brothers were General Sir Ronald Forbes Adam, 2nd Baronet GCB DSO OBE and Eric Forbes Adam CMG.
 He was educated at Eton and King's College, Cambridge.
 During the First World War he served as an officer with the Indian Expeditionary Force to Mesopotamia and Palestine.

 In 1920 Adam married The Hon.
 Irene Constance Lawley, only child of Beilby Lawley, 3rd Baron Wenlock; they had three sons and a daughter: